Skip to main content

 How summer heat drops your strength training frequency — and how to plan around it

 Hot rooms and dehydrated muscles compromise force output by measurable amounts.
-Most lifters lose 1-2 sessions a week to heat alone and don't realize it.
+Heat quietly degrades session quality in ways most lifters don't realize it.
 Here's what the literature shows and how to re-build a sustainable July-August training week.

 Share: